Skincare

 Shave before you exfoliate, not after.

-Watch your shower temperature.
+Watch your shower temperature, before and after.

 Skip deodorant on application day.